-We all find after a few years of good use our computers start to run a little sluggish and even after a defrag or deleting a few old files there’s no change.
+We all find after a few years of good use our computers start to run a little sluggish and even after a defrag or uninstalling a few unwanted apps there’s no change.
 Then they start taking 2 minutes to open a piece of software that use to take 2 seconds.
-This use to mean time for a new PC, not now!
+Previously this would of meant its time for a new PC, not now!
 SSDs can improve your computer speed by up to 10x and can be fitted into any laptop or desktop computer.

 What is an SSD?